Honorable R. Edwin Burnette, Jr., (Ret.)

-The board of directors of the VADA is pleased to announce that this year’s Award for Excellence in Civil Ligation will be awarded posthumously to Walter H. Peake III.
-The award will be presented to Walt’s family at the 2019 Annual Meeting in Norfolk on October 3.
+The board of directors of the VADA is pleased to announce that this year’s Award for Excellence in Civil Ligation will be awarded to the Honorable R. Edwin Burnette, Jr., (Ret.)
+The award will be presented to Judge Burnette at the 2020 Annual Meeting at The Homestead on October 15.

-The VADA board of directors believes Walt met the high standards for receipt of the Excellence in Civil Litigation Award.
-He was widely admired for his exemplary conduct inside and outside of the courtroom, his strong legal mind, and his commitment to mentoring younger attorneys.
+The VADA board of directors believes the Judge Burnette meets the high standards for receipt of the Excellence in Civil Litigation Award.
+He is widely admired for his exemplary conduct inside and outside of the courtroom.

 More than twenty years ago, the VADA Board of Directors instituted an award entitled "VADA Award for Excellence in Civil Litigation."

 The Award honors a distinguished jurist, civil litigator, or other appropriate person who exhibits the following:

 1. The highest standards of ethics, demeanor and temperament;

 2. Exemplary conduct inside and outside the courtroom;